Updated: How To Prepare For A Pharmacovigilance Inspection

 The QPPV must continue to be aware of all aspects of safety related to the medicinal product(s).
 This is an extremely wide net and QPPVs should be able to satisfy themselves with all the following, as outlined in GVP module 1:

 - Does your QPPV have the skills for the management of the pharmacovigilance system and have adequate theoretical and practical knowledge?
 Simply assigning a member of staff to this position that does not have extensive experience in the area is not acceptable and will be cited by national competent authorities.

 - Is the information in the PSMF accurate and up to date at all times?
-Is it a true reflection of the how the pharmacovigilance system is executed on a day-to-day basis?
+Is it a true reflection of how the pharmacovigilance system is executed on a day-to-day basis?

-- Do you have sufficient oversight of all third parties, for example distributors?
+- Do you have sufficient oversight of all third parties, for example, distributors?
 Have you got robust safety data exchange agreements in place?
 Are you performing reconciliation activities at appropriate intervals?
 Have you ensured all third parties have received initial and refresher pharmacovigilance training?
-Have all third parties been included on your audit schedule?
+Have all third parties been included in your audit schedule?
 Have you assessed risks when deciding on your audit plan for third parties?

 - Do you have oversight over the functioning of the system in all relevant aspects, including its quality system (e.g. standard operating procedures, contractual arrangements, database operations, compliance data regarding quality, completeness and timeliness of expedited reporting and submission of periodic update reports, audit reports and training of personnel in relation to pharmacovigilance)

 Here at Acorn Regulatory, we have an experienced pharmacovigilance team that can help you prepare for your pharmacovigilance inspection.
 Or why not get in touch today to see if we can help you on an on-going basis to meet your legal requirements in Europe with respect to pharmacovigilance.